1930s Semi-Detached EPC Upgrade Guide

 800 x 450px

 The 1930s semi-detached house is one of the most common property types in the UK, with millions built during the inter-war housing boom.
-These homes represent some of the best opportunities for landlords to achieve EPC C compliance at reasonable cost, thanks to their cavity wall construction and generally accessible design.
+EPCGuide's research across 29.2 million EPC certificates shows that these homes represent some of the best opportunities for landlords to achieve EPC C compliance at reasonable cost, thanks to their cavity wall construction and generally accessible design.

 Unlike Victorian terraces with their solid walls, 1930s semis were built with cavity walls that can be insulated relatively cheaply and with minimal disruption.
 Combined with other straightforward improvements, many of these properties can reach EPC C for well under the £10,000 cost cap threshold.